The-International-Screeps-Bot/The-International-Open-Source/README.md

 **Please use the development branch for pull requests, commits, etc.**

-An extra special thanks to Panda Master, Allorrian, Plaid Rabbit, Aerics, and DefaultO for their essential contribution to this project.
+An extra special thanks to Panda Master, Allorrian, Plaid Rabbit, Aerics, and DefaultO, SimplyAlex, shu for their essential contribution to this project.

 ## Support